These twenty-five GED study habits will be a great help to get you all set for the GED® test efficiently.

 12. Practice with friends

 Well, they say that practice makes perfect, and that’s true.
 Sure, taking practice tests is a great way to discover your weak and strong points, but practicing with your friends or classmates is also a great way to test your knowledge and skills effectively.
+You may also benefit from Aztec’s GED Flash program.
+Not to get prepared, but to check your knowledge on the GED subject matter.

 13. Work on the easiest GED subject first